 These Homemade Caramel Apples are easy and so fun to make.
-This recipe will show you step by step how to make gourmet caramel apples at home with just a few ingredients.
+This recipe will show you how to make caramel apples including our easy caramel recipe, decorating ideas, tips, and more.

 Jump to:

-This is a complete guide to making Homemade Caramel Apples.
-I'll give you step-by-step instructions with pictures, videos, and tips on how to make the best caramel for apples, which sticks to use, and so much more.
+This is a complete guide to making caramel apples from scratch.
+I'll give you step-by-step instructions with pictures, videos, and tips on how to make the best caramel for caramel apples, which apples to use, and so much more.
 Before you know it you will be the go-to caramel apple expert.

 Dipping and decorating caramel apples is one of our family's highlights of the fall season.
 It's become a family tradition at our house every year.
 There's something satisfying about making the smooth, creamy, perfectly sweet caramel from scratch.
 Everyone will love decorating their own apples with their favorite toppings.